-- Go online with the U.S. Postal Service to arrange for your local post office to hold your mail for free (up to 30 days) while you’re gone.
-Options include having accumulated mail delivered upon your return or you can tell the post office you’ll pick up the stack yourself.
+- Go online to the U.S. Postal Service website to arrange for your local post office to hold your mail for free (up to 30 days) while you’re gone.
+Options include having the accumulated mail delivered upon your return or you can tell the post office you’ll pick up the stack yourself.

 - Set timers on your lights so they will go on and off at a variety of hours.
 Also, set up outdoor lighting connected to motion sensors.
 Burglars usually don’t like to be in the spotlight.